 The Company manages its insurance risk through underwriting limits, approval procedures for transactions that involve new products or that exceed set limits, pricing, product design and management of reinsurance.
 The Company's underwriting strategy seeks diversity to ensure a balanced portfolio and is based on a large portfolio of similar risks over a number of years which reduces the variability of the outcome.
-Non-life contracts are generally annual in nature and the underwriters have the right to refuse the renewal or change the terms and conditions of the contract at renewal.
+Non-life contracts are generally annual in nature and the Company has the right to refuse the renewal or change the terms and conditions of the contract at renewal.

 The Company reinsures a portion of the risks it underwrites in order to control its exposure to losses and protect capital resources.
-The Company buys a combination of proportionate and non-proportionate reinsurance contract to reduce the net exposure for individual insurance contracts.
+The Company buys a combination of proportionate and non-proportionate reinsurance contracts for non-life insurance policies in order to reduce the net exposure for individual insurance contracts, whereas in terms of life assurance, long-term reinsurance contracts are effective on a proportionate basis.

-Ceded reinsurance contains credit risk and such reinsurance receivables are subject to impairment for known uncollectible items.
-The Company monitors the financial position of reinsurers and enters into reinsurance contracts carefully.
-The adequacy of liabilities is assessed taking into consideration the supporting assets (fair and carrying value, exchange rate and interest sensitivity), changes in interest rates and exchange rates and developments in mortality, morbidity, non-life claims frequency and amounts, lapses and expenses as well as general market conditions.
+Ceded reinsurance contains credit risk, and such insurance receivables are reported after deductions for known uncollectible items.
+The Company monitors the financial position of reinsurers (credit rating) and enters into reinsurance contracts carefully.
+The adequacy of liabilities is assessed taking into consideration the supporting assets (fair and book value, currency and interest sensitivity), changes in interest rates and exchange rates and developments in mortality, morbidity, non-life claims frequency and amounts, lapses and expenses as well as general market conditions.
 Specific attention is paid to the adequacy of liabilities for life business.